Rewards Center

 Is a transfer platform always cheaper?

 No. The right comparison is the final recipient amount, not just the visible fee.
-On SkyRemit, the quoted rate is based on the real-time XE offshore RMB rate, with a transparent markup shown on the quote page before the order is placed, but route structure, payment method, and downstream wire conditions can still affect the result.
+On SkyRemit, the quoted rate is based on the real-time XE offshore RMB rate, with transparent markup shown before the order is placed, but route structure, payment method, and downstream wire conditions can still affect the result.

 Does a bank require fewer documents?